 The Department of Homelessness and Supportive Housing offers Coordinated Entry for Youth at our community Access Points.
-These Access Points are localized community gateways for youths aged 18-24 experiencing homelessness into San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities.
+These Access Points are localized community gateways for youths aged 18 to 24 and young adults aged 25 to 27 experiencing homelessness into San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities for those experiencing homelessness.

+These Access Points provide Problem Solving, assessment, prioritization, and referral to housing and other community services for San Francisco youth experiencing homelessness.
 The non-profit service providers for Coordinated Entry for Youth is operated by two leads, Larkin Street Youth Services and Huckleberry Youth, and in partnership with Homeless Youth Alliance, LYRIC, The SF LGBT Center, and the 3rd Street Youth Center and Clinic.
-Access Points are designed to provide access, determine eligibility, conduct problem solving and assessments, and perform housing referrals for San Francisco youth experiencing homelessness.

 Adults (aged 18 or older ) without minor children can be served via Adult Coordinated Entry.
 Youth aged 18 to 27 can also receive services at Adult Access Points.

 Families with children under the age of 18 can be served via Family Coordinated Entry.

 Additional information on Youth Coordinated Entry: